isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-september.md

 ### <a name="summary"></a>Samenvatting

-We kondigen een nieuwe Intune-aanbieding per apparaat aan die vanaf 1 september beschikbaar is.
+We kondigen een nieuwe Intune-aanbieding per apparaat aan die beschikbaar is vanaf 1 september.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep